dsgrid/dsgrid/dev/README.md

 git clone https://github.com/dsgrid/dsgrid-project-EFS $HOME/dsgrid-project-EFS
 ```

-Download the EFS datasets from AWS or Eagle (`/projects/dsgrid/efs_datasets/converted_output/commercial`)
+Download the EFS datasets from AWS or HPC (`/projects/dsgrid/efs_datasets/converted_output/commercial`)
 to a local path and set an environment variable for it.

 This is what that directory should contain: